Sleep Deprivation and Deficiency How Sleep Affects Your Health

 - Affects your body’s ability to fight germs and sickness: Ongoing sleep deficiency can change the way your body’s natural defense against germs and sickness responds.
 For example, if you're sleep deficient, you may have trouble fighting common infections.

-- Increases your risk of health problems, including heart disease, high blood pressure, obesity, and stroke.
+- Decreases your risk of health problems, including heart disease, high blood pressure, obesity, and stroke.

 Daytime performance and safety